 Steel exterior doors are an excellent option for any home that just needs a simple, durable exterior door.
 A popular favorite for garage and side doors, steel doors do offer a variety of advantages for any homeowner.

-- Low Cost — Of all of the exterior door options, a steel door requires the lowest upfront investment.
+- Low cost — Of all of the exterior door options, a steel door requires the lowest upfront investment.
 You can find a variety of steel door options all at a considerably lower cost than a wood or fiberglass door, simply because steel doors are much less expensive to manufacture.

-- Low Maintenance — Steel exterior doors are also very low-maintenance.
+- Low maintenance — Steel exterior doors are also very low-maintenance.
 Unlike wood, they won’t rot or warp over time, so you don’t have to worry about regularly staining or refinishing your exterior steel door.

 - Durability — While steel itself is a durable material, steel doors can dent fairly easily, and they also have a tendency to rust over time.
 Since dents in steel doors aren’t simple to fix, this shortens their lifespan, especially when compared to a fiberglass door.

-Whether you’ve decided on a particular door type, or could use a little more help choosing the best option for your home, get in touch with the team at Zeeland Lumber & Supply.
+Whether you’ve decided on a particular door material or could use a little more help choosing the best option for your home, get in touch with the team at Zeeland Lumber & Supply.
 We offer exterior doors in fiberglass, wood, and steel from some of the best brands on the market.
 Stop into one of our local showrooms to see what might make the best fit for your home.